Nissan Pathfinder Review

 The 2014 Nissan Pathfinder is ranked:

-While the 2014 Nissan Pathfinder gets good fuel economy and offers a spacious third row, reviewers write that other midsize SUVs are equally comfortable or more fun to drive.
+While the 2014 Nissan Pathfinder gets good fuel economy and offers a spacious third row, test drivers write that other midsize SUVs are equally comfortable or more fun to drive.

 - "The 2014 Pathfinder features standard 3-row seating and plenty of technology features, as well as improved driving dynamics and gas mileage.
 Nissan throws in a smooth ride and a high-quality interior, too.
 Indeed, we think the Pathfinder is appealing enough to steal some sales from its uptown sibling, the pricier Infiniti JX." -- AutoTrader